sravi999/mlOps-challanges/1 CloudFormation/Readme.md

 - Instantiate a pair of s3 buckets

-The following code describe how to created a two buckets, one is public and another one is private using CloudFormation.
+The following code describes how to create two buckets: one that is public and another that is private using CloudFormation.

 ```bash
 "Resources": {